microsoft/PythonProgrammingPuzzles/puzzles/README.md

     algorithm using quaternions is described in the book:
     ["Randomized algorithms in number theory" by Michael O. Rabin and Jeffery O. Shallit (1986)](https://doi.org/10.1002/cpa.3160390713)

     The first half of the problems involve small numbers and the second half involve some numbers up to 50 digits.
-(3 instances)
+(5 instances)

     ```python
     def sat(nums: List[int], n=12345):
+        return len(nums) <= 4 and sum(i ** 2 for i in nums) == n

+    def sol(n=12345):
         """Find four integers whose squares sum to n"""
-        return len(nums) <= 4 and sum(i ** 2 for i in nums) == n
     ```
     <details><summary>1 hand-written solution </summary>